-JOUR 121 BEGINNING JOURNALISM
+JOUR 121 BEGINNING JOURNALISM 3 units

-Prerequisite: Completion of ENGL 101.
 An introduction to the theories and techniques of newswriting and reporting.
 Instruction and practice in news and feature story structures, newspaper style, copy reading, and elementary editing.
 (CSU, UC, AVC)

 JOUR 123 NEWSPAPER PRODUCTION